SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 The Instructables community has some of the best examples of how to make stoves to fit every need and every situation imaginable.
 I spend a lot of time browsing the website to further my own knowledge on a daily basis.

 My favorite is the alcohol stoves.
 I think they are pretty cool and work well.
-I made one a year ago and it worked fantastic.
-My next survival stove project is going to be a homemade rocket stove from #10 cans.
-I love rocket stoves because they burn so economically and produce very little smoke.
+I made one a year ago and it worked perfectly.

-See all the survival stove projects in link below.
-If you have other stove designs or ideas we would love to see them, head on over to our Facebook page and leave us a comment.
+See all the survival stove projects in the link below.
+If you have other stove designs or ideas we would love to see them.
+Head on over to our Facebook page and leave us a comment.

 Bonus: Root Cellar That Can Be Used as a Bunker